 What to Do if the Dog Owner Isn’t Around

 If there is no owner present when the dog bites you, it can make you feel frustrated and helpless.
 However, don’t assume that the dog is a stray or that the owner can’t be found.
-Your lawyer can help you investigate and determine how is ultimately responsible for the dog.
+Your lawyer can help you investigate and determine who is ultimately responsible for the dog.